Grasshopper Business Phone Service—Our 2020 Review

 During the sign-up process, you’re free to pick new toll-free numbers, local numbers, and even vanity numbers—or you can fill out a form to port your old number to your account.
 That way, you can continue to receive incoming calls from your customers on the number they know and recognize, and you don’t have to update your website, phone book listing, Google business listing, flyers, and commercials.

 Keep in mind, though, that it can take up to two weeks to get your old number connected to your Grasshopper account.
 In the meantime, you can keep your customers connected by setting up call forwarding from your old number to the temporary number Grasshopper assigns you when you set up your plan.

 Grasshopper doesn’t offer any desk phones, mobile devices, or other equipment because it was designed to work on top of your existing landline or mobile service.

-Grasshopper doesn’t sell any equipment because it’s designed to work on top of your existing landline or mobile service.
+Grasshopper doesn’t offer any desk phones, mobile devices or other equipment because it’s designed to work on top of your existing landline or mobile service.

 However, it also means you’ll have to pay for both your Grasshopper plan and your phone service.
 So if you want every employee in your office to have their own phone, you’ll need to pay for a landline phone service plus a Grasshopper VoIP plan.

 That’s no big deal if you’re already planning to use your personal cell phone or your home phone to conduct business calls—those are services you already need, use, and pay for.
 But even Grasshopper’s website admits that Grasshopper “may not be your best option if you’ve already splurged on a hardware system and are looking for a provider.”2

 Grasshopper is extremely easy to set up.
 Unlike other business phone systems, you don’t have to invest in tons of hardware, so there’s no need to schedule a professional installation.